 The negative log likelihood is convex in respect to both p and w when evaluated individually.
 Hence the loss function is biconvex.
 We optimize the function by Alternative Convex Search (ACS), which iteratively updates these two variables.

 To begin the iteration, we initialize m using its maximum likelihood estimator and start with the w -step. w -step is a nonnegative linear LASSO regression that can be efficiently solved by glmnet (REF). λ is parameterized empirically by repeatedly splitting the nucleotide contexts into training set and testing set.
 We split the data set into eight subsets.
 Each subset contains two of every single nucleotide substitutions.
 We then hold off one subset as the testing dataset and only fit the signatures on the remaining ones.
-After circling all eight subsets and repeating the process for twenty times, we used the largest λ (which leads to a sparser solution) that gives mean square error(MSE) within one standard deviations (SD) of the minimum.
+After circling all eight subsets and repeating the process for twenty times, we used the largest λ (which leads to a sparser solution) that gives the minimum mean square error..

 Then we use the LASSO error variance estimator to estimate \alpha (REF).
 We solve the with a Lagrange multiplier to maintain the linear summation constrain .
 The nonnegative constrain of p_i is satisfied in only retain a nonnegative root of the solution (see Appendix?).

 The key step is the p –step.
 In this step, we try to estimate p that optimizes the multinomial likelihood while constrain it not too far away from the fitted .
-If we only use the point MLE of p and do not perform the p –step, the model assumes the sampling is perfect and becomes insensitive to the total mutation counts.
+If we only use the point MLE of p based on sampling and do not perform the p –step, the model assumes the sampling is perfect and becomes insensitive to the total mutation counts.
 The trade-off in p –step between the multinomial likelihood and the L2 loss reflects the sampling error.
 The sampling size (sum of m_i), the goodness of signature fit (as reflected in \alpha) and the overall shapes of all affect the tension between sampling and linear fitting.

 Data simulation and model evaluation